uc-rreis/UsercentricsAssistantExtension/README.md

 - New Icon

-- Inject SDP script onto any page (harcoded settingsId -- will be made variable in the future, so one can inject any settingsID one wishes)
+- Inject SDP script onto any page (hardcoded settingsId -- will be made variable in the future, so one can inject any settingsID one wishes)

 Features to come: